mkbui/EfiensCTF-Writeup/round2/README.md

 Upon inspecting, I realized the actual main concentration is just a short piece of code used to check our password at the start of `_main`, which requires neither the remaining complicated operation in the function itself, or execution from other functions written in the program.
 Hence, our task is much simpler than initially expected.

-Here is the excerpt of the code in `_main` that I focused on, as dissassembled from Ghidra:
+Here is the excerpt of the code in `_main` that I focused on, as dissassembled by Ghidra:
 ```c
   // ... initialization of variables
   piStack24 = &_Argc;